department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 __By fax__
 <br>
-Fax your completed form and any supporting documents to <a href="tel:+1phonenumber">1-844-531-7818</a>.
+Fax your completed form and any supporting documents to 1-844-531-7818.
 <br>
 <br>
 You can also ask a regional benefit office for a copy of this form to fill out.
 Or you can call the VA toll-free hotline at <a href="tel:+1phonenumber">1-800-827-1000</a>, Monday through Friday, 7:00 a.m. - 7:00 p.m.
 (CT), to request a form.